upcecconnect/wordpress-woocommerce-8.3ua/README.md

 Before using the extension, you need to apply for Internet acquiring from Ukrainian Processing Center

 ### Installation and configuration
 1. Unzip the UPC extension (wordpress-woocommerce-8.3ua .zip > Unzip) and download the folder woocommerce-ecommerceconnect-gateway manually to the wp-plugins folder.
-Go to the admin panel.
+2. Go to the admin panel

-2. In the menu Plugins once downloaded, click Install and Activate the plugin eCommerceConnect Gateway
+In the menu Plugins once downloaded, click Install and Activate the plugin eCommerceConnect Gateway
 ![eCommerceConnect Gateway](image-1.png)

 Go to WooCommerce > Settings and the Payments tab.
 Find eCommerceConnect in the list of extensions and click Manage